tchwork/debug-bundle/README.md

 Usage
 -----

-The recommended way to use Patchwork Dumper is [through composer](http://getcomposer.org).
+The recommended way to use this package is [through composer](http://getcomposer.org).
 Just create a `composer.json` file and run the `php composer.phar install` command to install it:

     {
         "require": {
-            "patchwork/dumper": "1.*"
+            "symfony/debug-bundle": "~2.6"
         }
     }